"What if we could put video games in all of the rooms on the oncology floor and infusion center?"

 September 2016- Alex's Arcade donates it's 13th video game system to the oncology department at Children's Hospital of Michigan

-September 2017- Alex's Arcade has donated a total 24 video game systems to the infusion center of Children's Hospital of Michigan in Detroit.
+By the end of 2017- Alex's Arcade has donated a total 24 video game systems to the infusion center of Children's Hospital of Michigan in Detroit.